 Switch to high-volume, nutrient-dense foods:

-By replacing less-than healthy snacks with fruits, veggies and lean protein, you caloric intake will decrease, yet your tummy will feel super full from the protein and fiber combo.
+By replacing less-than healthy snacks with fruits, veggies and lean protein, you caloric intake will decrease, yet your tummy will feel super full from the protein and fiber combo but without the additional calories.
 My program, The Belly-Only Pregnancy, has more details on this, as well as lots of recipes to help and inspire you!
 This is a free, clean eating challenge specifically for pregnant mamas to help you eat cleaner, leaner and more nutrient dense.

 Start walking more every day:

 Walking is safe and super effective for fat loss.
 If you can add 45 minutes to 90 minutes of walking 5 days a week, you will be really surprised at how quickly you start leaning out and feeling better.
 The more weight you drop off, the lighter and easier it will be to get through your walks.
 I walked a lot all through my pregnancies.

 Even with two toddlers in the stroller and pregnant with my third, I walked as much as I could.
 I had my third in October, so I was very pregnant through the summer.
 It wasn’t fun in the heat, but there wasn’t rain, snow or cold, so I did it!
 I promise this is super simple, and very, very effective.